Bayesian Analysis of the Neutron Star Equation of State and Model Comparison: Insights from PSR J0437+4715, PSR J0614+3329, and Other Multi-Physics Data: Multiphysics Data

 \subsection{Empirical Input}

-A notable feature observed across various Energy Density Functionals (EDFs) is the convergence of their density-dependent incompressibility \( K(\rho) \) near the typical nuclear density, \( \rho_c \sim 0.1\, \text{fm}^{-3} \)~\cite{Khan_Jerome2013}.
+A notable feature observed across various energy density functionals (EDFs) is the convergence of their density-dependent incompressibility \( K(\rho) \) near the typical nuclear density, \( \rho_c \sim 0.1\, \text{fm}^{-3} \)~\cite{Khan_Jerome2013}.
 This behavior, stemming from EDFs calibrated to finite-nucleus properties, suggests that the slope of \( K(\rho) \) around \( \rho_c \), denoted \( \mathcal{M}_c \), may serve as a more relevant observable for constraining nuclear matter properties via giant monopole resonance (GMR) measurements than the incompressibility at saturation density \( K_0 \).
-Ref.~\cite{Brown2013b} demonstrates that properties of doubly magic nuclei tightly constrain the neutron equation of state at the crossing density \( \rho_c \sim 0.1\, \text{fm}^{-3} \).
+Reference~\cite{Brown2013b} demonstrates that properties of doubly magic nuclei tightly constrain the neutron EoS at the crossing density \( \rho_c \sim 0.1\, \text{fm}^{-3} \).
 In our analysis, we utilize empirical determinations of \( \mathcal{M}_c \)~\cite{Khan_Jerome2013} and the energy per particle in pure neutron matter, \( e_{\rm PNM} \)~\cite{Brown2013b}, both evaluated at \( \rho_c \).
 These quantities are inferred from nuclear mass data and isoscalar GMR systematics.
-Importantly, \( e_{\rm PNM} \) reflects contributions from both the equation of state of symmetric matter and the symmetry energy component.
+Importantly, \( e_{\rm PNM} \) reflects contributions from both the EoS of symmetric matter and the symmetry energy component.